 Over the last few years we are proud to have raised significant amounts of money for these very worthwhile charities.
 This has been achieved in various ways including non-uniform days, bake sales and the publishing of a school joke book.

 Each year the school sells poppies to pupils and staff to support the work of the Royal British Legion.
-In November 2014, Year 6 children went to RAF Cosford to take part in a very special remembrance service.
-The service was led by Rev Alan Walden with some of the children reading poems and laying wreaths

-In September a group of Year 6 pupils began the first stage of a First World War Arts project being led by the Access and Learning team at the museum.
+A few years ago, a group of Year 6 pupils began the first stage of a First World War Arts project being led by the Access and Learning team at the museum.
 The participating pupils visited the Coalport China Museum in Ironbridge and took part in a glass blowing activity.
 The glass blown on the day by the pupils was turned into coloured glass poppies, commemorating The Fallen named on Madeley War Memorial, 2nd Lt Kevin Furniss and an airman ‘known unto God’.

 Whilst work was underway in the studio creating the poppies, the Museum’s Access and Learning team spent time with the pupils in school, helping them to develop their knowledge and understanding of the lives of Royal Flying Corps (RFC) and Royal Air Force Pilots during the First and Second World Wars.
 Children were encouraged to make links between the poppies they were making, the act of remembrance and those individuals who lost their lives in both World Wars.

+The Year 6 children went to RAF Cosford to take part in a very special remembrance service.
+The service was led by Rev Alan Walden with some of the children reading poems and laying wreaths.
 The poppies were on display during the service and we were given one of them to keep in school.
 It is hoped the poppies will eventually also be displayed at the National Memorial Arboretum and at the RAF Museum London.